How to establish a CIT

 Establish trading account

-More Putnam strategies are available as CITs on the Wilmington Trust platform.
-Contact Wilmington for more information.
+More Putnam strategies are available as CITs on the Great Gray Trust Company platform.
+Contact Great Gray Trust Company for more information.